-The Supporting Employability Programme, run in conjunction with Dundee City Council, is aimed at long-term unemployed people and uses a range of techniques to help them turn their lives around.
+The Supporting Employability Programme, run in conjunction with Jobcentre Plus, is aimed at long-term unemployed people and uses a range of techniques to help them turn their lives around.

-The four-week course, supported by Jobcentre Plus, helps people with a range of issues which contribute to unemployment including mental health problems or addiction.
+The four-week course at the college, which is part of the longer 12-week initiative, helps people combat issues which contribute to unemployment including mental health problems or addiction.

-While the programme goal is to get people into work, for many the course and subsequent mentoring is a first step – as participant Robert Anderson (49) points out:
+While the programme goal is to get people into work, for many the course and subsequent mentoring is a first step as tutor Jim McEvoy explains:

-To recognise the achievements of those who have taken part, college staff organised an informal event at The Space at Kingsway Campus, on Wednesday, August 24, when 17 participants were presented with certificates.
+To recognise the achievements of those who have taken part, college staff organised an informal event at Kingsway Campus, on Friday, November 18, when 20 participants were presented with certificates.

-“Long-term unemployment robs people of their self-belief, their self-esteem, their futures,” said Jim McEvoy, who tutors the programme.
+“Long-term unemployment robs people of their futures,” said Jim.

-“Slipping through the employment net into the world of long-term welfare benefits and social and work isolation can be easier than you think, some of the candidates on our latest course have degrees, but still lack the knowledge of how best to market their skills – we can certainly help with that.”
+“Slipping through the employment net into the world of long-term welfare benefits and social and work isolation can be easier than you think, some of the candidates are educated to degree level but still lack the knowledge of how best to market their skills – we can certainly help with that.

 “We’re not expecting candidates to leap into a job immediately – a lot of what we do is about encouraging people to take control of their own destiny and be responsible for their own achievements.”